Gaps & GapCover

 Why is there a Gap?

 Today Medicare rebates do not cover the full cost of providing you with medical care.
 This is because the rate at which successive governments have indexed the Medicare Schedule fees has been substantially lower than increases in the Consumer Price Index (CPI) and average weekly earnings.
 The Medicare Benefits Schedule was established in 1985.
-With year upon year of indexation that has been well below par and with no indexing at all since 2013, today there is now a very large disconnect between Medicare schedule fees and the realistic cost of providing medical services.
+With year upon year of indexation that has been well below par and with no indexing at all in some years, today there is now a very large disconnect between Medicare schedule fees and the realistic cost of providing medical services.

 What if I have Private Insurance?